nazunalika/linux-guide-and-hints/source/el/openldap.rst

    We will be using lmdb, which is recommended over using hdb or bdb.

-.. note:: RHEL 8 OpenLDAP
+.. note:: EL 8 OpenLDAP

-   RHEL 8 will be dropping OpenLDAP.
-You will need to use the RPM's from LTB in that case.
-Please see the deprecation notice at the top of the page.
+   Enterprise Linux 8 dropped OpenLDAP.
+However, it has come back in 8.6 and is available from codeready or powertools on other derivatives.

 Installation